The Witches (novel)

-The Witches is a children's dark fantasy novel by British author Roald Dahl.
-The story is set partly in Norway and partly in England, and features the experiences of a young English boy and his Norwegian grandmother in a world where child-hating societies of witches secretly exist in every country.
-The witches are ruled by the vicious and powerful Grand High Witch, who arrives in England to organize her plan to turn all of the children there into mice.
+The Witches is a 1983 children's novel by British author Roald Dahl.
+A dark fantasy, the story is set partly in Norway and partly in England, and features the experiences of a young English boy and his Norwegian grandmother in a world where child-hating societies of witches secretly exist in every country.
+The witches are ruled by the vicious and powerful Grand High Witch, who arrives in England to organise her plan to turn all of the children there into mice.

-The Witches was originally published in 1983 by Jonathan Cape in London, with illustrations by Quentin Blake who had previously collaborated with Dahl.
-It received mixed reviews and was criticized for misogyny.
+The Witches was originally published by Jonathan Cape in London, with illustrations by Quentin Blake who had previously collaborated with Dahl.
+It received mixed reviews and was criticised for misogyny.
 In 2012, the book was ranked number 81 among all-time best children's novels in a survey published by School Library Journal, a US monthly.
 In 2019, the BBC listed The Witches on its list of the 100 most influential novels.
 In 2012, the Grand High Witch appeared on a Royal Mail commemorative postage stamp.

-The book was adapted into an unabridged audio reading by Lynn Redgrave, a stage play and a two-part radio dramatization for the BBC, a 1990 film directed by Nicolas Roeg which starred Anjelica Huston and Rowan Atkinson, a 2008 opera by Marcus Paus and Ole Paus, and a 2020 film directed by Robert Zemeckis and starring Anne Hathaway.
+The book has been adapted into an unabridged audio reading by Lynn Redgrave, a stage play, a two-part radio dramatization for the BBC, a 1990 film directed by Nicolas Roeg which starred Anjelica Huston, a 2008 opera by Marcus Paus and Ole Paus, and a 2020 film directed by Robert Zemeckis and starring Anne Hathaway.